victorjonsson/jQuery-Form-Validator/README.md

 file extension (add .dev if the file name is for example mymodule.dev.js, this will insure that the browser never caches the javascript).

-The second argument is the path where the module files is located.
+The second argument is the path where the module files are located.
 This argument is optional, if not given the module files has to be located in the same directory as the core modules shipped together with this jquery plugin (js/form-validator/)